DishaMT19/DS_AI_Internship/README.md

 - Detecting outliers using statistical thresholds
 - Central Limit Theorem and sampling distribution of the mean
 - Different sampling techniques in statistics
+- Creating tables and defining schema using SQL
+- Retrieving data using `SELECT` statements
+- Applying `WHERE` conditions for targeted filtering
+- Using aggregate functions with `GROUP BY`
+- Understanding different types of JOIN operations
+- Connecting Python with SQLite for executing queries programmatically

 ---